/Documentation

 Google Service Account power-up

-The Google Service Account power-up connects your sGTM container to Google Cloud services such as BigQuery and Firestore.
+The Google Service Account power-up connects your sGTM container to Google Cloud services such as BigQuery and Firestore, and allows the container to talk to authenticated GCP APIs.
 A single JSON credentials file is all you need to start reading, writing, and enriching event data directly from your sGTM container.

 Google Service Account is available on the Free subscription plan and higher.
 To check your current plan or upgrade, go to your sGTM container settings.